-I’M Intelligent Memory Limited is a fabless DRAM Manufacturer serving the industrial electronics market.
-Founded in Hong Kong in 1991, I’M Intelligent Memory has seen steady growth over the past 23 years.
-I’M serves a wide range of tier one industrial computing.
+Intelligent Memory Limited is a fabless memory manufacturer serving the industrial electronics market.
+Founded in Hong Kong in 1991, Intelligent Memory has seen steady growth over two more decades.
+Intelligent Memory serves a wide range of medium to large size OEMs.

-Most DRAM manufacturers have identical products and only compete by price.
+Most memory manufacturers have identical products and only compete by price.
 They focus on mass-market products to be able to 'move' millions of standard components at low cost.

-At Intelligent Memory, we care about the industrial market and their special demands for highest reliability, extended temperature ranges, long lifetime, wide databus and high density components.
-We create own unique technologies to achieve these goals at attractive pricing, also for customers with smaller production volumes.
+At Intelligent Memory, we care about the industrial market and their special demands on reliability, extended temperature ranges, long lifetime, wide databus and high density components.
+We utilize own unique technologies and experience to achieve these goals at attractive pricing, also for customers with smaller production volumes.

 The Industrial temperature grade is readily available for every product.
 These parts get extensively tested to achieve not only the temperature range, but also a high reliability.
 Higher temperature ranges like 105°C or automotive graded products will be handled upon request.
 Manufacturing these special temperature and quality grades is generally possible, but requires a requalification, extended testing and comes with a yield-loss in production.
 We can at any time start this process for customers with such a specific demand.
 Please contact us.